 This is a huge breakthrough when it comes to the impact of ad blockers on digital marketing.

 Content blockers will broadly block scripts to all third-party URLs, causing problems like website sessions being missed, widgets being blocked, and forms not being captured.
 This is the first-party information your company needs to do things like personalize customer communications and convert leads.

-Ortto’s custom domain sessions and click tracking functionality can help your business overcome this.
+Ortto’s custom domain sessions and click-tracking functionality can help your business overcome this.
 It allows you to use your own domain to send this data to Ortto, eliminating any of the tracking issues mentioned above.
 Now you don’t lose out on any important customer data, plus it is automatically updated on your CDP.

 Forms and pop-ups are one of the best ways to have your website users register their visit.
 They tend to be far more successful when you offer the visitor something in exchange for completion.

 For example, this could be as simple as a sign up to a weekly newsletter, or access to a whitepaper or ebook.
-Ecommerce companies could offer a discount or promotion for the first order or a personalized recommendation of products.

 The key here is to keep the pop-up or form as short and simple as possible, while still retrieving the information needed.
 Asking too many questions may deter people from registering their details.
-However, if the visitor sees the benefit from handing over the extra information (e.g. completing a quiz about their skin type to get personalized recommendations or nominating their business type or goals to receive an ebook), they will be happy to complete a longer form.
+However, if the visitor sees the benefit of handing over the extra information (e.g. completing a quiz about their skin type to get personalized recommendations or nominating their business type or goals to receive an ebook), they will be happy to complete a longer form.

 This method of first-party collection will require testing to ensure that the discount or content is compelling enough.
 It’s also worth testing the way the offer proposition is served to the customer - both the call to action itself and the type of widget (for example, a bar, notification, or spin wheel).

 Manage and track customer data that’s important to your company using custom fields.
 This strategy will help you create comprehensive records associated with customers and organizations.